Frequently Asked Questions

 What about my health insurance?

 If you are in paid leave status during your Family and Medical Leave, your health insurance will remain the same.
 If you do not have leave, the State will continue to pay the subsidy, however, you will be billed for your portion of the insurance premium.
-If you do not pay these bills, your health insurance will be canceled and you will be unable to renewal in insurance until Open Enrollment, and the insurance would be effective the beginning of the following fiscal year.
+If you do not pay these bills, your health insurance will be canceled and you will be unable to renew insurance until Open Enrollment, and the insurance would be effective the beginning of the following fiscal year.

 What family members are covered by this leave?